RhysPollardDevelopment/Fullstack-milestone/README.md

 ### Code reference
 * Django testing was aided significantly with help from [Pluralsight](https://app.pluralsight.com/), specifically their course on [Django testing, security and performance](https://app.pluralsight.com/library/courses/django-testing-security-and-performance), alongside the code institute introduction module for django.
-* [Django documents](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) was also referenced throughout testing.
+* [Django documents](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) was used extensively throughout this project and often was the chosen answer to solving most issues or selecting methods to use.
-* The majority of coding examples and insights were taken from [python docs](https://docs.python.org/3/) and [Django Docs](https://www.djangoproject.com/) as they are the primary sources of information.
+* The majority of coding examples and insights were taken from [python docs](https://docs.python.org/3/) and [Django Docs](https://www.djangoproject.com/).
+The majority of functions and methods chosen to complete tasks were selected using these documentations as a guideline.
 * `Stripe_elements.js` and much of the code for the `create_subscription` view was copied and edited from [a stripe subscription tutorial](https://stripe.com/docs/billing/subscriptions/fixed-price) or inspired heavily by their official subscription documents.
 Their API references were also used extensively in the collection of data from webhooks and API calls, specifically API references for [customers](https://stripe.com/docs/api/customers), [invoices](https://stripe.com/docs/api/invoices) and [subscriptions](https://stripe.com/docs/api/subscriptions).
+* The google map in contact.html is sourced from two different google maps tutorials ([here](https://developers.google.com/maps/documentation/javascript/examples/style-array#maps_style_array-javascript) and [here](https://developers.google.com/maps/documentation/javascript/adding-a-google-map#maps_add_map-javascript)), the only code which is unique to me is the co-ordinates and const name "Freebees".
 * Where these sources of information were not suitable or specific enough I have endeavoured to place comments in the code detailing the origin of the code snippet, or at least inspiration for the written code result.

 ### Acknowledgements
 Special thanks to my mentor Brian Macharia for his help and advice in development this project.

-Extra thanks go to the testers composed of family and friends.
+A warm thanks goes to my family and friends who helped me test this project, especially my partner Tim.

 ### Disclaimer
 This project has been made for purely academic purposes.